Chirantar7004/Chirantar7004.github.io/_pages/about.md

 I look forward to solving critical problems in the security domain.
 Solving problems with code has been one of my key strengths & since last 8 year, I have been dealing with several programming languages such as C, Java, and Python and with my innate ability to learn a new technology faster

-I have also gained specialist knowledge in IT security ranging from various topics such as Cloud Security, Application Security to Confidential and Secure AI  [coursework](https://www.in.tum.de/en/current-students/masters-programs/informatics/elective-modules/fpo-2007-and-fpsos-since-2012/) at TUM
+I have also gained specialist knowledge in IT security ranging from various topics such as Cloud Security, Application Security to Confidential and Secure AI  via [extensive coursework](https://www.in.tum.de/en/current-students/masters-programs/informatics/elective-modules/fpo-2007-and-fpsos-since-2012/) at TUM
 My master thesis am researching on the intersection of machine learning techniques of Natural Language Processing and differential privacy to provide a confidential Deep Learning on Natural Language Processing under [Prof. Jens Grossklags](https://www.in.tum.de/cybertrust/home/) at TUM.

 My bachelor thesis was focused on efficient discovery of XSS and SQL Injection vulnerability.
 Through innovative technique of combining 2 well known pentesting methods i.e. black box testing and white box testing, I was able to increase the efficiency of the detection of both vulnerabilities.